eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* test-driven development
 		* code review
 		* version control with Git
 + skill set:
+	- Zoomies help the world connect — and deliver happiness while doing it.
+We set out to build the best video conferencing product for the enterprise, and today help people communicate better with products like Zoom Phone, Zoom Rooms, Zoom Video Webinars, Zoom Apps, and OnZoom.
+	- Our Data Science teams lie at the foundation of Zoom’s success.
+As a Data Science, Intern on the Customer Success team, you will play an important role in driving the growth of Zoom by surfacing, analyzing, and reporting on data that drives mission-critical business decisions.
+	- This paid internship is for a duration of approximately 10 - 12 weeks during the spring of 2021.
+The program offers cutting edge projects, as well as a mix of additional types of learning in areas of leadership and business acumen-- and is packed full of fun!
+	- Responsibilities:
+		* Assist with building and maintaining Zoom product features and services.
+		* Build, deploy and upgrade our real time compute infrastructure.
+		* Design and implement features to improve our systems.
+		* Connect with customers to understand their goals and needs and translate those into solutions our team can deliver.
+		* Configure tooling for systems scalability, ensure we have capacity for future growth.
+		* Ensure our systems are continuously monitored and running efficiently with a consistent, unified experience across products, platforms, and devices.
+		* Test current algorithms and write testing documents.
+		* Collaborate with internal stakeholders across the business to drive the delivery of features, processes and happiness.
+	- Requirements:
+		* At least 18 years old, currently enrolled in a four year academic institution completing an undergrad, grad, or PhD degree in Business/Economics, Human-Computer Interaction, Computer Science or a related STEM field.
+		* Legally authorized to work in the United States.
+Due to the limited duration of this program, sponsorship for employment visa status is not available for this position.
+		* Availability to complete the full 10-12-week internship program during Spring 2021, with a time commitment of approximately 30-40 hours per week.
+		* Must be highly proficient in SQL and Microsoft Excel
+		* Minimum 4+ years of experience using data to facilitate decisions
+		* Strong understanding of growth principles, product development, and product go to market processes
+		* Self-starter, ability to envision solutions and take initiative to see the solution to the end despite challenges.
+		* Ability to crystallize vague concepts into concise plans with clear documentation and data driven decision making .
+		* Detail oriented, organized, ethical, responsible, and self-motivated.
+		* Team player, ability to work effectively in a matrix organization.
+		* Consumer facing experience
+		* Strong communication and problem solving skills and a desire to learn something new.
+		* A passion for creating products that resonate emotionally with people.
+		* A passion for Zoom’s mission, vision, values, and culture.
++ skill set:
 	- We are looking for Data Scientist Interns to #JoinTheBand and help drive a data-first culture across Spotify.
 Our Data Scientist mission is to turn terabytes of data into insights and get a deep understanding of music and listeners so we can impact the strategy and direction of Spotify.
 You will study user behavior, critical initiatives, markets, content, and new features and bring data and insights into every decision we make.
 Above all, your work will impact the way the world experiences audio.
 	- Perform analyses on large sets of data to extract concrete insights that will help drive decisions across the business